iAradK/improving-Blockchain-Scalability-with-Hypergraph-Payment-Networks/README.md

    ```bash
    python3 LNTrafficSimulator-master/setup.py
    ```

+3. Extract 'LN_data_2022.zip' into 'LNTrafficSimulator/sample_data/'

-3. In the 'generate_transactions.py' file, set the 'amount' and 'count' variables to set the transaction size and number of transactions, respectively.
+4. In the 'generate_transactions.py' file, set the 'amount' and 'count' variables to set the transaction size and number of transactions, respectively.

-4. Run the simulation:
+5. Run the simulation:
    ```bash
    python3 generate_transactions.py
    ```